Brishawon/WHSTechNotes/journal.md

 Write two paragraphs—one focusing on the benefits and one on the potential risks.
 On the risk side, when one drives or gets on the road in general, there is a risk of getting caught in a traffic accident and getting badly injured.
 Potential risk refers to any risk associated with an action that is possible, in certain circumstances.
 A risk refers to a threat or damage that may occur in operations of any work.
 Impacts of Climate Change on Biodiversity and Ecosystem Services: Current Trends.
 You can use the following resources to inform your response:

+# October 28, 2024
+With the upcoming election, technology plays a huge role in various aspects, from voting machines to social media.
+How do you think computer science and technology impact the election process? the impact of the computer science and tech is how will you make games or how much longer you are going to make a game or you want to play or create game that no one might not play.
+Discuss one positive impact and one potential challenge or concern.
+Be sure to provide specific examples of how programming, security, or technology influences elections today.